Kong/kongponents/docs/components/table.md

 - `emptyStateMessage` - Message for empty state
 - `emptyStateActionRoute` - Route for empty state action
 - `emptyStateActionMessage` - Button text for empty state action
-- `emptyStateActionButtonShowPlusIcon` - Boolean prop to show/hide plus icon in empty state action button
 - `emptyStateIconVariant` - Prop set empty state icon variant.
-See [KEmptyState component docs](/components/empty-state#iconvariant) for details.
-Alternatively, you can use `empty-state-icon` slot.
+See [KEmptyState component docs](/components/empty-state#iconvariant) for details

 If using a CTA button, a `@ktable-empty-state-cta-clicked` event is fired when clicked.